tom9zbx/GIFtoolsCookbook/content/generalFunctionality/inversion/viewInversion.rst

 Convergence curves
 ^^^^^^^^^^^^^^^^^^

-To view the convergence curves, click on the inverison item and the use the menu:
+To view the convergence curves, click on the inversion item and the use the menu:

 **Visualization** |rarr| **Convergence curves**